Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Introduction

-To implement MPC, one has two conventional approaches: \textsl{1)} implicit MPC, which solves an optimization problem in real time with a preferably efficient problem formulation and numerical scheme, \textsl{2)} explicit MPC, which caches every solution of the optimization problem \textit{offline} and looks up the cached solutions \textit{online}.
+When it comes to \textit{implement} MPC, one has two conventional approaches: \textsl{1)} implicit MPC, which solves an optimization problem in real time with a preferably efficient problem formulation and numerical scheme, \textsl{2)} explicit MPC, which computes every solution of the optimization problem via parametric optimization \textit{offline} and looks up the computed solutions \textit{online}.

-Explicit MPC tends to have faster running time than implicit MPC.
-However, existing explicit methods have limited use cases.
-Common explicit MPC methods only handle MPC with quadratic cost and linear constraints.
-Within the set of applicable problems, explicit MPC does not work well for MPC of many variables and complex constraints, since caching solutions of these problems tends to demand a prohibitively large amount of memory.
+Explicit MPC often has faster running time than implicit MPC but requires expensive pre-computation.
+For problems of many variables and of intricate constraints, such pre-computation tends to demand a prohibitively large amount of time and memory.

-Alternatively, one can approximate an MPC with a neural network (NN) through supervised learning.
-It develops a surrogate model of MPC by fitting a neural network into a trajectory dataset generated using implicit MPC\@.
-A well-trained neural network model behaves similarly to the original MPC model and can achieve similar control effectiveness at a fraction of the MPC's computational budget.
-Nevertheless, to our best knowledge, we find the NN function approximation approach has yet to fully address the following open problems: \textsl{1)} it is difficult, if not impossible, to guarantee that the approximation will always converge to a solution of least approximation errors; \textsl{2)} it is challenging to verify that the approximation will produce a stable closed-loop dynamics without any knowledge of approximation errors between the original and the approximated control laws.
+Alternatively, one can approximate an implicit MPC controller with a neural network (NN) through supervised learning.
+Neural network models are more flexible when it comes to pre-training and generally scales better to higher-dimensional problems.
+Nevertheless, to our best knowledge, the NN function approximation approach has yet to fully address the following open problems: \textsl{1)} it is difficult, if not impossible, to guarantee that the approximation will always converge to a solution of bounded approximation errors; \textsl{2)} it is challenging to establish closed-loop stability without any knowledge of the accuracy of the approximation. \IEEEpubidadjcol

+Motivated by the above shortcomings of explicit MPC and NN function approximation methods and inspired by~\cite{michalska1993robust}, we propose a triple-mode hybrid control scheme, named \textit{Memory-Augmented MPC} (MAMPC).
+The core idea is to mix a costly MPC controller with an efficient linear quadratic regulator (LQR) controller and an efficient NN controller, whenever stability permits.
+Unlike conventional explicit MPC or function approximation methods, our method does not require any form of pre-computing.
+Instead, it is operational on day one, in spite of being inefficient, and learns to be more proficient on the spot.